Executive Director Application

 Ensures that the necessary organizational structure, policies, systems controls, and procedures are in place and regularly reviewed for effectiveness.
-Meets regularly with the Board of Directors, including with Board-established committees, to report on and coordinate organizational activities.
+Meets regularly with the Board of Trustees, including with Board-established committees, to report on and coordinate organizational activities.

 Fundraising and Financial Management

 Works with the Board to grow relationships and identify new financial resources that will support the ongoing success of the organization.
 Cultivates donors and members based on data and analytics; identifies those who have the greatest potential for stewardship and growth opportunities.
 Builds relationships with volunteers and community partners to help grow donor networks and solidify support for the Fenton.
 Manages the preparation of the annual operating budget with the Finance Committee, and tracks how the organization adheres to budgetary goals throughout the year.
 Provides monthly financial reports to the Board.

 Manages the stability and further development of relationships with institutional funding sources, including government bodies and foundations.
 Prepares and administers grant proposals to institutional funders, and ensures that the organization is operating at the highest level of museum standards and ethics.
 Tracks restricted funding and reports back to institutional or individual grantors/donors about the use of funds.